tsarlewey/Sentinel-Demo/README.md

 Sentinel is a high-level language built to manage and automate policies by incorporating all of the above benefits into simple text files.

+Sentinel is a Paid feature as part of Hashicorp's Cloud offerings.

 Example Policies can be found in /policies/sentinel/example_policies Comments include explanations for policies.